Confusion often arises over the term “legal brief.” There are at least two different senses in which the term is used.

 Don’t brief the case until you have read it through at least once.
 Don’t think that because you have found the judge’s best purple prose you have necessarily extracted the essence of the decision.
 Look for unarticulated premises, logical fallacies, manipulation of the factual record, or distortions of precedent.
 Then ask, How does this case relate to other cases in the same general area of law?
 What does it show about judicial policymaking?
 Does the result violate your sense of justice or fairness?
 How might it have been better decided?

 Further information and sample briefs

-Most of the standard guides to legal research include discussion of the appellate brief and other types of legal memoranda used by practicing attorneys.
-Detailed consideration of these forms, with examples, are given in the books owned by the Library listed below:
+Many of the guides to legal research and writing include a discussion of student briefs, appellate briefs and other types of legal memoranda used by practicing attorneys.
+Examples and more information can be found in the library books listed below:

 - Bahrych, L. (2009).
 Legal writing in a nutshell (4th ed., Nutshell series).
 St. Paul, Minn.: West.[Stacks KF 250 .S68 2009

 - Clary, B., & Lysaght, Pamela.
 (2006).
 Successful legal analysis and writing: The fundamentals (2nd ed.).
 St. Paul, Minn.: Thomson/West.
 [Ref.
 Law 250 .C53 2006]

 - Edwards, L. (2007).
 Legal writing and analysis (2nd ed.).
 New York, NY: Aspen: Wolters Kluwer Law & Business.
 [Ref.
 Law and Reserve Room KF 250 .E378 2007]